junhual8136/apcsa-freedom-project/blog/entry01.md

 Because I chose to use godot with C#, I had to learn the basics of C# first.
 Since C# is extremely similar to Java, I decided to skim through the [C# documentation](https://www.w3schools.com/cs/index.php) and learn the basics through a simple project where I create a hangman terminal game.

-I decided to use the Visual Studio IDE since it was built around C# and the dotnet
+While for godot, I started to learn how to create sprites, collisons and attach scripts to nodes.
 [Next](entry02.md)

 [Home](../README.md)